islegendary/melissa-donnie/README.md

 ```

 2. Prepare an Excel file (e.g., `data.xlsx`) with at least two columns:
    - `userId` – the unique identifier for the user.
+If you don't have a user ID,
+     include an `email` column instead and the script will use it as the
+     identifier.
    - `event` – the event name to track.
    - Any additional columns will be included as properties in the Segment track payload.